 Teleoperation systems allow person to extend their sense and manipulation capabilities to remote place.
-In general, slave robot is controlled to do some real tasks at the remote place by the controlled signals that are sent from the master side.
-Communication channels are composed to connect the robots and the remote environment.
-In bilateral control, contact information will be fed back to the master side when the salve robot interacts with the remote environment, therefore the manipulation capability can be improved [1].
+In general, slave robot is controlled to do some real tasks at the remote place by the controlled signals that send from the master side.
+It is composed communication channels to connect the robots and the remote environment.
+In bilateral control, contact information will feed back to the master side when the salve robot interacts with the remote environment, therefore the manipulation capability can be improved [1].
 One absolutely unsolved problem of the control of teleoperation system is time delay in communication line.
-In some cases, the master and the slave are coupled via a communication network (e.g Internet), and hence the time delay is incurred in the transmission of data between the master and the slave sides.

 The delay may destabilize and deteriorate the transparency of the teleoperation system.
+In addition, the master and the slave are couple via a communication network (e.g internet), the time delay is incurred in the transmission of data between the master and the slave side.
 Therefore, it is necessary to design a control law to guarantee the stability of the system under communication delays.
 The time delay is not only constant but also variable.

-Up to now, many successful control schemes have been proposed for the teleoperation system with single master and single slave (SMSS).
-However, the teleoperation systems with multi robots are relatively rare.
-In [2],[3],[4],[5] some control methods were proposed for the system with multiple master and multiple slave (MMMS).
-In this system, one human can control one slave robot to perform separate operation in a cooperative task, thus the system may demand a large number of human operators if the task requires many slave robots.
-In [6],[7],[8],[9] the single master and multiple slaves (SMMS) systems were considered, but the control methods were only proposed for the motion coordination.
-Both systems (MMMS and SMMS) are
+Up to now, many successful control schemes have been proposed for the teleoperation system with singer master singer slave (SMSS).
+However, the teleoperation systems with multirobot are relative rare.
+In [2], [3], [4], [5] some control methods were proposed for the system with multiple mater multiple slave (MMMS).
+In this system, one human can control one slave robot to perform separate operation in a cooperative task, thus the system may demand a large of number of human operators if the task requires many slave robots.
+In [6], [7], [8], [9] the singer master multiple slave (SMMS) systems were considered, but the control methods were only proposed for the motion coordination.